 Key Changes and Requirements under CSRD

-CSRD introduces sweeping changes compared to NFRD — affecting the scope, content, format, and assurance requirements for sustainability reporting.
+CSRD introduces sweeping changes compared to NFRD.
+Specifically, these changes affect the scope, content, format, and assurance requirements for sustainability reporting.
 Here are the key changes and requirements every organization needs to understand:

 Expanded scope